Hend-Diab/Hend-Diab1/README.md

 # 👩‍💼 Hend Diab | Accountant & Data Analyst

 ### 📍 Based in Beheira, Egypt
-Third-year Business student at Alexandria University, passionate about blending *accounting* and *data analytics* to drive smart decisions and insights.1
+graduated Business student at Alexandria University, passionate about blending *accounting* and *data analytics* to drive smart decisions and insights.1

 ---